tonirturro/angularJS-to-angular/README.md

 * step6  : First working Angular component in AngularJS context.
 * step7  : Adding localization to the Angular component.
 * step8  : Adapt build to Angular components.
+* step9  : Migrate components not depending on ui-lib.

 To go to a particular step: